-Since they have the most authority overprescribing medicine, doctors are often the medical providers to distribute prescription medicines, but such prescriptions do not necessarily have to be written by doctors.
+Since they have the most authority overprescribing medicine, doctors are often the medical providers to distribute prescription medicines, but doctors do not necessarily have to write such prescriptions.

 Below is a list of all the qualified medical providers who can prescribe you certain medications.
 While the list varies from state to state, this should give you a general idea of whom you can seek care from if seeking a prescription.

 - Advanced Practice Registered Nurses

 - Clinical Psychologists